wei-junn/FED-asg1/README.md

 Existing Features
 - responsive navigation bar that has animation on hover
 - video in background on homepage
+- Showcase pictures of clients/events/stores
+- Include pictures in a flexbox

 Additional features to be implemented in the future:
 - Products page for bike accessories